Dericktan/phpjasper/README.md

 to folder:
 **\public\report**

-###Additional Information - Reports from a xml in Laravel 5.2
+###Reports from a JSON File in PHP/Laravel 5.*

-See how easy it is to generate a report with a source an json file:
+See how easy it is to generate a report with a source an JSON file:

 ```php